 Claudia earned her B.S. in Political Science from Santa Clara University.
 She is an alumna of the Congressional Hispanic Caucus Institute and New Leaders Council.

-You can connect with Claudia Flores on Linkedin.
+Connect with Claudia Flores on Linkedin.

-Expertise: Immigration & Refugee Integration, Western Hemisphere Affairs
+Areas of Expertise: Immigration & Refugee Integration, Western Hemisphere Affairs

 Dr. Desha Girod

 Dr. Desha Girod is an associate professor and director of the Master’s in Conflict Resolution at Georgetown University.
 Born and raised in Puerto Rico, Desha grew up thinking about how powerful countries help and hurt less powerful ones.
 Desha has published an important book and many articles on the subject.
 Desha’s research has received wide support, including from the CIA-funded Political Instability Task Force.
 A leading mentor, Desha has appeared on panels to discuss identity, career, and foreign policy at Georgetown’s Casa Latinx, LGBTQ Center, and School of Foreign Service, as well as at the Carnegie Endowment.
 Desha received a Ph.D. from Stanford, an M.Phil from Trinity College, Dublin, and a B.A. from Penn State University after serving as student-body president of its 33,000 undergraduates.
 The Bunton-Waller Scholarship for under-represented minorities funded her baccalaureate degree; the US-Ireland Alliance funded her M.Phil; and Stanford and the Truman Foundation funded her doctoral degree.

 Areas of Expertise: Human Security, Foreign Aid, Conflict Resolution